SanjeevaRDodlapati/QeMLflow/reports/final/chemml_renaming_analysis.md

 ## 🎯 **Final Recommendation**

 **Go with `ChemFlow`** - it perfectly captures your framework's strength in chemical data workflows while being unique, memorable, and professionally brandable.
-It avoids the academic association of the existing ChemML and positions your project as a modern, workflow-focused solution.
+It avoids the academic association of the existing QeMLflow and positions your project as a modern, workflow-focused solution.

 **Alternative**: If you prefer ultra-short branding, `MolML` is equally strong with maximum memorability.